vanaf1979/dumpr/README.md

 <br/><br/>
 ## Installation
-1. Download Dumpr from this repositorie.
+1. Download Dumpr from this repository.
 2. Upload Dumpr files to the `/wp-content/plugins/dumpr` directory.
 3. Activate Dumpr from your Plugins page.
 4. Enable debugging in your wp-config.php file. define( 'WP_DEBUG', true );